 Although the number of banks established in the Isle of Man has fallen slightly over recent years, the calibre and scale of banking operations has been showing marked improvement.
-The Royal Bank of Scotland International, the Royal Bank of Canada, Coutts (Northern European HQ) and Merrill Lynch have all moved to the Isle in the last few years and NatWest has ring-fenced its offshore business by moving to the Island.
+The Royal Bank of Scotland International, the Royal Bank of Canada, Coutts (Northern European HQ) and Merrill Lynch have all moved to the island in the last few years and Nat West has ring-fenced its offshore business by moving to the island.

-The Island's banking industry is dominated by subsidiaries or branches of the main UK clearing banks and some foreign banks.
-The majority of banks in the Isle of Man are engaged in providing private banking services to UK expatriates and to foreign nationals.
+The Manx banking industry mostly consists of subsidiaries or branches of the main UK clearing banks and some foreign banks.
+Most banks in the Isle of Man provide private banking services to UK expatriates and foreign nationals.
 The services offered often extend beyond deposit taking to establishing and administering trusts and managing the underlying companies and assets held by those trusts, including investment management.
-The growth in other areas of the Island's finance sector, including captive insurance, life assurance, collective investment schemes, investment management and ship management, means that these organisations have sums of money to invest and therefore require investment management services.
-Some banks also act as trustees to collective investment schemes.

-- any other activity of the person accepting the deposit is financed wholly, or to a material extent, out of the capital of or interest on the money received by way of deposit.
+A licence to carry on the class 1 regulated activity of deposit-taking permits a business operating in or from the Isle of Man (with certain specified exclusions) to accept deposits of money, where the money received by way of deposit is lent to others or any other activity of the person accepting the deposit is financed wholly, or to a material extent, out of the capital of or interest on the money received by way of deposit.

 The fit and proper test is both an initial test at the time of granting a licence and a continuing test in relation to the conduct of regulated activities.
 The test takes into account integrity, solvency and competence.
 The licensing policy provides guidance on the key requirements, such as:

-- Real Presence - the Commission will not licence a mere shell; the company’s management and control must be in the Isle of Man.
+- Real presence - the Commission will not licence a mere shell; the company’s management and control must be in the Isle of Man.

 - Track record - a licence applicant must demonstrate a proven track record in the successful conduct of the regulated activity for which it seeks a licence, either by being part of a group that already undertakes the activity in another jurisdiction or by key persons having operated at a senior level in a relevant licensed business.

-- Staffing – for most classes of business, the applicant should be managed by two “resident officers” who are supported by staff with suitable experience to fulfil the key roles.
+- Staffing – for most classes of business, the applicant should be managed by two resident officers, who are supported by staff with suitable experience to fulfil the key roles.

 Basel II required the Commission to make some changes to the Banking (General Practice) Regulatory Code 2005, as amended (the Code).
 It was expected that these changes would be minor and focus on capital, risk management, and reporting forms (which are specified in the schedule to the Code).
-In addition, the Commission anticipated that guidance notes would be utilised to supplement the Code to ensure compliance with Basel II principles contained within Pillar 1 and Pillar 2.
+In addition, the Commission anticipated that guidance notes would be utilised to supplement the Code to ensure compliance with Basel II principles contained within pillars 1 and 2.